Carvago/career-framework/tech/career-framework/performance-reviews/competency-assessment.md

 # Competency Assessment

-The biggest part of preparation for a performance review is competency assessment.
+The biggest part of preparation for a performance review is competency assessment, make sure you reserve at least 2 hours for that.
 The process differs based on whether you do it for the first time or whether it's a follow-up self assessment.
-Second part of competency assessment is discussion with the manager and alignment on the competencies during the performance review itself.
-All of these processes are described below.
-Either way, make sure to ask your colleagues for feedback in advance before doing the competency assessment.
+Results of the competency self assessment are used on [performance review meeting](performance-review-meeting.md) as input to discussion with your manager.
+Make sure to ask your colleagues for feedback in advance before doing the competency assessment.

 ## First-time Self Assessment